Little Mix: Awards and achievements

 Little Mix have received a number of notable awards including three Brit Awards, six MTV Europe Music Awards, one iHeartRadio Music Award, six Global Music Awards, four Glamour Awards and one British LGBT Award.
 At the 2017 Brit Awards, they won their first ever Brit Award for Best British Single for "Shout Out to My Ex".
 In 2019 they won the fan-voted award for British Artist Video of the Year, making them the first girl group to win the award since the Spice Girls in 1997.
 At the 2021 Brit Awards, they became the first girl group to win the award for Best British Group.
 They are the act with the most wins for best UK & Ireland act at the MTV Europe Music Awards, winning five awards in total.
 In 2021 they were given the Women of the Year Gamechangers in Music award at the Glamour Awards.

 The group have appeared on Debrett's 2017 list of the most influential people in the UK, the Forbes "30 Under 30" list in 2018, and the Sunday Times "Young Rich List" for four years from 2017 to 2021, with an estimated net worth of £66.7 million as of 2021.
 They have been described as one of the best girl groups of all time.
 They are one of the best-selling girl groups of all time, with sales of over 50 million records.
 Little Mix are one of the most streamed girl group's on Spotify and are the first girl group to have multiple albums reach over a billion combined streams on the platform.
 They hold the record for the most streamed girl group on Spotify.
 They are also the first girl group to reach hit 5, 6, and 7 billion streams on the platform.
 Their fourth studio album Glory Days, also holds the record for being the most streamed girl group and is the first album by a girl group to hit 2 billion streams.
 They once held the record for the most music videos to reach a 100 million views on YouTube before being surpassed by Korean girl group Twice, in 2021.

 As of 2021, Little Mix has sold over 28 million singles in the UK and over 3.6 million albums.
 They have achieved 31 Top 40 singles, nineteen top ten singles, and five number-one singles.
 The group's singles has charted for 630 weeks on the UK Singles Chart with their albums reaching 429 weeks.
 Little Mix has also amassed over 12 billion streams worldwide, including over 7 billion streams on YouTube.
 In 2020, it was reported by the Official Charts, that the group has amassed over 1.9 billion streams in the UK.
+In 2026, Little Mix became the first girl group to have all members achieve a top three solo album on the UK Album Charts.